Department of Health and Human Service Professions

 Life span development, social justice, poverty, oppression, dehumanization, social policy, social welfare, health care, youth organizing and youth leadership, and community planning and development.

 - B.S.W.: School of Social Work, Temple University

 - M.S.W.: School of Social Work, Temple University

 - Ph.D.: School of Social Work, University of Pittsburgh

-- M.S.B.A.: Department of Business and Economics, California University of Pennsylvania
+- M.S.B.A.: Department of Business, Economics and Enterprise Sciences, California University of Pennsylvania

 Office: Azorsky Hall Room 243